UNICEF - Rights Respecting School

 We have an active steering group of children and adults, who along with all members of the school have worked together to

-successfully achieve ROC (Recognition of Commitment) status (November 2017) and are currently working towards becoming a Stage
+successfully achieve the Bronze Award (November 2017) and are currently working towards becoming a Silver Award school.

 ‘Independent research and feedback from schools show that the Award has a profound impact on children and young people, and the